qudini/qudini-reactive/qudini-reactive-metrics/README.md

 ### Security

-If you're using Spring Security, you may want to have custom rules for the probes.
-If should be the case, you can use `com.qudini.reactive.metrics.security.ProbesMatcher` to match them, for example:
+If you're using Spring Security, you may want to have custom rules for the probes, in which case you can use `com.qudini.reactive.metrics.security.ProbesMatcher` to match them, for example:

 ```java
 @EnableWebFluxSecurity